prakharchoudhary/SentimentAnalysis/README.md

 # SentimentalAnalysis
-A Sentimental Analysis model trained on IMDb dataset on, using Bag of words model(tokenisation)
+A Sentimental Analysis model trained on IMDb dataset, using Bag of words model(tokenisation)